kurt-krueckeberg/understanding-dom/readme.md

 ## DOM Interfaces

-This is a summary of some of the more specific DOM objects:
+This is a summary of some of the nDOM node tree objects:

 * Objects that implement `Node` also implement an inherited interface: either `Document`, `Document`Type, `Document`Fragment, `Element`, `CharacterData`, or `Attr`.